INTO-CPS-Association/DTaaS/docs/admin/cli.md

 #### Caveats

-1. '.' are a special character.
-Currently, usernames which have '.'s in them cannot be added properly through the CLI.
-   This is an active issue that will be resolved in future releases.

-2. This brings up the containers, without the AuthMS authentication.
+This brings up the containers, without the AuthMS authentication.

 - Currently the _email_ fields for each user in _dtaas.toml_ are not in use, and are not necessary to fill in.
 These emails must be configured manually for each user in the deploy/docker/conf.server files and the _traefik-forward-auth_ container must be restarted.
 This is done as follows:

 - Go to the _docker_ directory

   ```bash
   cd <DTaaS>/deploy/docker
   ```
 - Add three lines to the `conf.server` file
   ```txt
   rule.onlyu3.action=auth
   rule.onlyu3.rule=PathPrefix(`/user3`)
   rule.onlyu3.whitelist = user3@emailservice.com
   ```

-  Run the appropritate command for a server installation:
+- Run the appropritate command for a server installation:
   ```bash
   docker compose -f compose.server.yml --env-file .env up -d --force-recreate traefik-forward-auth
   ```

 The new users are now added to the DTaaS instance, with authorization enabled.

 ### Delete users